braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/message_step.md

 Canvas entry properties are configured in the Entry Schedule step of creating a Canvas and will indicate the trigger that enters a user into a Canvas.
 These properties can also access the properties of entry payloads in API-triggered Canvases.
 Note that the `canvas_entry_properties` object has a maximum size limit of 50 KB.

+{% alert note %}
+For in-app message channels specifically, `canvas_entry_properties` can only be referenced in Canvas Flow and in the original Canvas editor if you have persistent entry properties enabled in the original editor as part of the previous early access.
+{% endalert %}

 #### Original workflow

-For the Canvases built with the original editor, `canvas_entry_properties` can be referenced only in the first full step of a Canvas where persistent entry properties are enabled.
+For the Canvases built with the original editor, `canvas_entry_properties` can be referenced only in the first full step of a Canvas.

 #### Canvas Flow

-For Canvas Flow messaging, `canvas_entry_properties` can be used in Liquid in any Message step for in-app messages where persistent entry properties are enabled.
-Use this Liquid if referencing these properties: ``{% raw %} canvas_entry_properties${property_name} {% endraw %}``.
+For Canvas Flow messaging, entry properties can be used in Liquid in any Message step.
+Use the following Liquid when referencing these entry properties: {% raw %} ``canvas_entry_properties${property_name}`` {% endraw %}.
+Events must be custom events or purchase events to be used this way.

+Use the following Liquid when referencing these entry properties: {% raw %} ``canvas_entry_properties${property_name}`` {% endraw %}.
 Note that the events must be custom events or purchase events to be used this way.

 {% raw %}
 For example, consider the following request: `\"canvas_entry_properties\" : {\"product_name\" : \"shoes\", \"product_price\" : 79.99}`.
 You could add the word "shoes" to a message with the Liquid `{{canvas_entry_properties.${product_name}}}`.